zinkowinko/zinkowinko/README.md

-hey my name is zinko
+Hello, My name is zinko!
-i am alright at making discord bots in python! thats really it alright have a good day! also have a project named sillycurity! erm if you wanna join here is the discord server :3 https://discord.gg/DTnYgaKjZk
+I am not that good but alright at coding in Python, And others!
+Currently working on a roblox executor named KillByfron.